88° 11' 3"

 The Infamous Ogoki Reservoir

-These next pictures describe Mojikit CH North which is a new structure built in 2012 and ready for customers in 2014.
-It is a beautiful camp which features three closed in bedrooms for complete privacy.
-Also featured is a thermostatically controlled fireplace along with the standard, hot and cold running water, radio comunications, large freezer, gas grill and one of the best features is the large and user friendly screened in porch, with ample room so that no one is cramped.
-This camp also features an screened in fish cleaning house with ss sink and running water.
+These next pictures describe Mojikit CH North which is a new structure built in 2012.
+It is a beautiful camp which features three private bedrooms.
+This camp has all the good stuff including a thermostatically controlled wood burner, and just wait till you see the huge screened in porch.
+Comes with standard hot and cold running water, radio comunications, large freezer, gas grill.
+This camp also features an screened in fish cleaning house with stainless steel sink and running water.

 This camp is located at the entrance to the Ogoki Reservoir then running south to Mojikit Lake.
 Great fishing. great comfort and accommodatons, plus let's not forget about the Deluxe Lund 16's with electric start 15hp Mercs.